dieselfox1/fincommerce/docs/best-practices/data-management/data-stores.md

 In addition to handling your props, other custom data can be passed.
 This is considered `meta`.
 For example, coupons can have custom data provided by plugins.

 The `read_meta`, `delete_meta`, `add_meta`, and `update_meta` methods should be defined so meta can be read and managed from the correct source.
 In the case of our FinCommerce core classes, we define them in `WC_Data_Store_WP` and then use the same code for all of our data stores.
-They all use the WordPress meta system.
+They all use the finpress meta system.
 You can redefine these if meta should come from a different source.

 Your data store can also implement other methods to replace direct queries.
 For example, the coupons data store has a public `get_usage_by_user_id` method.
 Data stores should always define and implement an interface for the methods they expect, so other developers know what methods they need to write.
 Put another way, in addition to the `WC_Object_Data_Store_Interface` interface, `WC_Coupon_Data_Store_CPT` also implements `WC_Coupon_Data_Store_Interface`.